jeremiemartinez/jeremiemartinez.github.com/_posts/2015-12-15-custom-lint-rules.md

 }
 {% endhighlight %}

 As you can see we extend `ResourceXmlDetector`.
-A [`Detector`](https://android.googlesource.com/platform/tools/base/+/master/lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Detector.java) is a class that will permit us to find problems and then report an [`Issue`](https://android.googlesource.com/platform/tools/base/+/master/lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Issue.java).
+A [`Detector`](https://android.googlesource.com/platform/tools/base/+/master/lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Detector.java) is a class that will allow us to find problems and then report an [`Issue`](https://android.googlesource.com/platform/tools/base/+/master/lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Issue.java).
 First of all, we need to specify what we are looking for:

 - The first `appliesTo` method will keep only XML files.
 - The second `appliesTo` method will keep only `values` resource folders.